 Furthermore, the book contains lesser-known circuit theorems and a much-neglected topic: amplifier behavior above bandwidth, where resistance becomes inductive and resonates with capacitance.
 Bandwidth estimation is also developed, based on open- and short-circuit time constants.

-A 201-page book on Rocketry and Astrionics in PDF
+A 216-page soft-cover book on Rocketry and Astrionics

 This book combines coverage of rocket fundamentals with an emphasis on rocket electronics, or astrionics.
 Those working on astrionic systems can benefit from an understanding of the basic principles of rocketry, and this book provides a "jump-start" for those seeking to do electronics in an aerospace environment.

 This book is also for those mainly interested in learning the fundamentals of rocketry: flight mechanics, propulsion, liquid-propellant rocket structure and component design, instrumentation and control, ground support, and launch procedure.

 The book ends with a case study of a 21-foot (6.4 m) 1000 lbf thrust LOX-kerosene rocket, showing some of the details involved in a sounding-rocket project.